 Mcjob is considered a low paying, low status job usually performed on a part-time basis and having no career potential.
-Mcjobs were usually the first work experiences of new entrants to the labour market.
+Mcjob was usually the first work experience of new entrants to the labour market, like Jeff Bezos.
 Mcjob was the first work experience of Jeff Bezos.
 While Jeff Bezos was in high school, he worked at McDonald's as a short-order line cook during the breakfast shift.
 Economic changes have now made Mcjobs a long term destination for growing numbers of workers.
 The term McWorld is related to George Ritzer's analysis of corporate culture in The McDonaldization of Society.
 The term McJob comes from the name of the fast-food restaurant McDonald's Multinational Corporation which is the world's largest chain of fast food restaurants.

 McJob is slang term used to refer to low-paying, low-prestige jobs that require no skills.
 McJob offers very little chance of advancement.
 McJobs are also known as contingent jobs or casual employment.
 The process of McDonaldization of fast food creates increasing Mcjobs (Ritzer, 1998), and hence the banking sector in Nigeria has been McDonaldized.
 Mcjobs are now inevitable in the sector.
 Mcjobs that require low skill involves routinized tasks with efficiency as the main focus.